mpmont/thumb_helper/README.md

 **version 1.0.2**

-* Formed from original Source

-* Added explicit option for maintaining aspect ratio
+* Added explicit option for maintaining aspect ratio when height and width are both specified

 **version 1.0.1**